 Your healthcare organization may have already created a comprehensive compliance plan, detailed the strategy and developed specific tactics to meet it, but proving you meet cybersecurity standards can create a time and resource burden.

 Should an audit be scheduled, you’ll need to show that you transfer your sensitive data files securely and provide any audit logs requested.
-A managed file transfer solution, like GoAnywhere, can easily and automatically track file activity such as who can and does view your files, where they are sent to, and how secure they are both when being sent and while on premise.
+A managed file transfer solution, like GoAnywhere, can easily and automatically track file activity such as who can and does view your files, where they are sent to, and how secure they are both when being sent and while on-premises.

 GoAnywhere can streamline this entire process, even on those large files, protecting your ePHI and EHR data at all times.